dmitrypol/dmitrypol.github.io/_posts/2017-03-27-redis-cache-pregen.md

 ### Selecting which data to cache

 This cached data will be stale until we re-generate it.
 We want to run the job frequently (say every 5 minutes) and in the job we specify `force: true`.
 But this will keep re-creating the cache for all users.
 We need a way to filter out which users have created / deleted articles.
 For that we can use `updated_at` timestamp.
 If the user has created / deleted an article the Article `touch: true` will change `User updated_at`.
-There could be other reasons we want to re-generate the cache so we encapsulate the logic in User a scope.
+There could be other reasons we want to re-generate the cache so we encapsulate the logic in User model scope.

 {% highlight ruby %}
 class User